vruusmann/openscoring.io/_posts/2015-05-15-jpmml_model_api_vendor_extensions.md

 ##### W3C DOM approach

 The MathML content is captured as an `org.w3c.dom.Element` object.
 It is critical that the W3C DOM API is operated in an XML namespace-aware fashion.
-This involves calling the `javax.xml.parsers.DocumentBuilderFactory#setNamespaceAware(boolean)` method with `true` as an argument and using the `org.w3c.dom.Document#createElementNS(String, String)` method for creating `Element` nodes.
+This involves invoking the `javax.xml.parsers.DocumentBuilderFactory#setNamespaceAware(boolean)` method with `true` as an argument and using the `org.w3c.dom.Document#createElementNS(String, String)` method for creating `Element` nodes.

 ``` java
 private static final DocumentBuilderFactory documentBuilderFactory = DocumentBuilderFactory.newInstance();